Fire Prevention

 Check the back of your alarms for the manufacture date.
 Many alarms expire after 10 years, but some may expire before that so check with the manufacturer if you aren't sure when the alarm expires.
 Replace any alarms that have expired.

 Once you've checked the date, test the alarm.
 All alarms in your home should be tested monthly by pressing the test button.
+If they fail, replace them.
+If they fail well before their expiration date, contact the manufacturer to see if they have a replacement program.

 Fire safety education for the whole family